JanHerca/urantiapedia/output/wikijs/article/Preston_Thomas/The_Importance_of_Christian_Ministry.md

 This book was always readily received and even looked forward to by the students.
 In fact, one year my high school students repeatedly requested that we study the book.
 So that year I taught History of Religion to my eleventh grade class using _The Life and Teachings of Jesus_ as our textbook.

 I have also given the book to many others, especially friends and individuals who are facing difficulty or crisis in their lives, and have received numerous reports of positive results.
 Other readers have also found the book useful.
 For example one long time _Urantia Book_ student told me it had helped heal his relationship with his parents who had been concerned about his being into _The Urantia Book_.
-In another instance, a couple reported using it with great success to teach a Sunday school class in a mainline church—in fact, most of the class later ordered the book
+In another instance, a couple reported using it with great success to teach a Sunday school class in a mainline church—in fact, most of the class later ordered the book.

 The book has achieved remarkable success in a number of venues without any effort at distribution or marketing.
 For example, a seminary in Texas gave _The Life and Teachings of Jesus_ to graduates at their closing ceremonies for several years.
 A pastor from India, who discovered the book on the internet, (lifeandteachingsofjesus.org) heads a network of more than thirty pastors that use the book as a primary teaching tool.
 This pastor has even translated the book into Telegu, their native language.